-The COVID-19 pandemic has -among other things - revolutionized the way we work.
-Integrity Action - like many others - had to adapt to this new normal by coming up with quick solutions.
+The COVID-19 pandemic has - among other things - revolutionized the way we work.
+Integrity Action, like many others, had to adapt to this new normal by coming up with quick solutions.
 We could not visit our projects and partners, nor could we provide face-to-face training.
 After months of working from home, we decided to give up our office and have our staff working from home for the foreseeable future.
-We anticipate that the reduction in commuting and international travel, as well as the shift in other working practices, has reduced the emissions that would have been expected over a similar period.
-We are now keen not to go back to business as usual, and to build on this positive outcome by re-thinking our ways of working to contribute to climate justice.
+The big winner of this has been - undoubtedly - the environment.
+We are now keen to not go back to business as usual, and to build on this positive outcome by re-thinking our ways of working to contribute to climate justice.